adamziel/parser-generator-explorations/README.md

 * ❌ [Python Lark exploration](https://github.com/adamziel/parser-generator-explorations/blob/trunk/python-lark/) – it seems to have trouble with ambiguity of the MySQL grammar and it also generates a state table that makes manual parser modifications challenging.
 * [Rust Peginator exploration](https://github.com/adamziel/parser-generator-explorations/blob/trunk/rust-peginator/)
 * ❌ [Node BNF parser exploration](https://github.com/adamziel/parser-generator-explorations/blob/trunk/node-bnf-parser/) – it creates a WASM parser, which is interesting, but still it creates a node for each character, which is not what we want.
+* ❌ [Javacc exploration](https://github.com/adamziel/parser-generator-explorations/blob/trunk/javacc/) – it's a similar problem as with these stream-parsers where you must produce AST nodes manually.
 * ❌ Racket and [Racketscript](https://github.com/racketscript/racketscript) – Racketscript parsers involve dependencies and are difficult to read.
 It smells like a large bundle size and a difficult JS -> PHP translation.
 Let's abandon this for now.
 * ❌ https://github.com/TheLartians/PEGParser – it builds its parsers at run time
 * ❌ https://github.com/chevrotain/chevrotain – it builds its parsers at run time